nanoporetech/megalodon/docs/model_training.rst

 Megalodon Model Training
 ************************

-This page describes how to use megalodon to prepare training data and train a new basecalling model using taiyaki.
+This page describes how to use Megalodon to prepare training data and train a new basecalling model using Taiyaki.

 .. note::

-   Preparation of training data via megalodon requires a basecalling model that can produce valid reference mappings.
+   Preparation of training data via Megalodon requires a basecalling model that can produce valid reference mappings.
-   If reference valid mappings cannot be produced for a set of reads, model training will not proceed successfully.
+   If valid reference mappings using ``minimap2`` cannot be produced for a set of reads, model training will not proceed successfully.

 ----------------
 Data Preparation